Cyber firms warn on suspected Russian plan to attack Ukraine

 The warning about the malware - which includes a module that targets industrial networks like ones that operate the electric grid - will be amplified by alerts from members of the Cyber Threat Alliance (CTA), a nonprofit group that promotes the fast exchange of data on new threats between rivals in the cyber security industry.

-Members include Cisco, Check Point Software Technologies Ltd (CHKP.O), Fortinet Inc (FTNT.O) Palo Alto Networks Inc (PANW.N), Sophos Group Plc (SOPH.L) and Symantec Corp (SYMC.O).
+Members include Cisco, Check Point Software Technologies Ltd , Fortinet Inc Palo Alto Networks Inc, Sophos Group Plc and Symantec Corp.

 “We should be taking this pretty seriously,” CTA Chief Executive Officer Michael Daniel said in an interview.